Sports, Friday, August 28th

 Former Iowa men’s basketball coach Lute Olson has passed away at the age of 85, reports have indicated.

-Olson coached at Iowa from 1974 through 1983 and led the Hawkeyes to 165 wins, five NCAA Tournaments and the Final Four in 1980.
+Olson coached for the Hawkeyes from 1974 through 1983 and led Iowa to 165 wins, five NCAA Tournaments and the Final Four in 1980.

 Olson then left for Arizona and won 589 games over 24 seasons, including the 1997 national championship